apache/druid/docs/querying/sql-data-types.md

 However, even in this mode, Druid uses two-valued logic for filter types other than `expression`.

 ## Nested columns

 Druid supports storing nested data structures in segments using the native `COMPLEX<json>` type.
+See [Nested columns](./nested-columns.md) for more information.

-You can interact with this data using [JSON functions](sql-json-functions.md), which can extract nested values, parse from string, serialize to string, and create new `COMPLEX<json>` structures.
+You can interact with nested data using [JSON functions](./sql-json-functions.md), which can extract nested values, parse from string, serialize to string, and create new `COMPLEX<json>` structures.

-`COMPLEX` types in general currently have limited functionality outside of the use of the specialized functions which understand them, and so have undefined behavior when:
+`COMPLEX` types have limited functionality outside the specialized functions that use them, so their behavior is undefined when:

-* grouping on complex values
+* Grouping on complex values.
-* filtered directly on complex values, such as `WHERE json is NULL`
+* Filtering directly on complex values, such as `WHERE json is NULL`.
-* used as inputs to aggregators without specialized handling for a specific complex type
+* Used as inputs to aggregators without specialized handling for a specific complex type.

 In many cases, functions are provided to translate `COMPLEX` value types to `STRING`, which serves as a workaround solution until `COMPLEX` type functionality can be improved.